 - Fits MARSS models - Model specification is 1-to-1 with the equation for the model - General, fits any MARSS model with Gaussian errors. - BUT - Maximum likelihood - Slow for large data sets.
-Students working with large data sets have gotten huge speed improvements by coding their models in TMB (or ADMB).
+Huge speed improvements are possible by coding their models in TMB (or ADMB or greta).
+Mark will talk about this.